staff0rd/documentation/projections/system-projections.md

 For example, if the body of the projection is `first` and `-`, for a stream id of `account-1`, the stream name the projection creates is `$ce-account`.

-If the body of the projection is last and `-`, for a stream id of `shopping-cart-1`, the stream name the projection creates is `$ce-shopping-cart`.
+If the body of the projection is `last` and `-`, for a stream id of `shopping-cart-1`, the stream name the projection creates is `$ce-shopping-cart`.

+The use case of this project is subscribing to all events within a category.

 ## By Event Type